 - Ask others.
 What have your friends and family noticed about your passions?
 What do they see as your calling?
 Pay attention to their responses, and notice when you feel an internal “YES!”

-5. Use your values as a guide.
+- Use your values as a guide.
 Make a list of your core values – i.e., what makes you, you; what guides your decisions and behavior; what is most important to you in life?
 How are you honoring those values in your life right now?
-How do these values inform what your calling is? s?
+How do these values inform your calling

 Designed as a spoof of the popular “Matrix” films, this website addresses the history and current conditions of factory farming.
 It serves well as a starter for a lecture or discussion about motivations away from a meat-intensive diet.
 See The Meatrix and The Meatrix II: Revolting at http://www.themeatrix.com/.

 This film examines the negative aspects of our society’s pursuit of happiness through consumerism, exposing the erosion of natural resources and basic human values that stem from our buying habits.
 Experts from a variety of fields weigh in on this subject and provide insight into its far reaching consequences and causes.
 See a description of the film here.
 This film has both 90- and 50-minute versions.